funtoo/keychain/README.rst

 Introduction
 ============

-.. _keychain FUntoo wiki page: http://www.funtoo.org/Keychain
+.. _keychain Funtoo wiki page: http://www.funtoo.org/Keychain

+Official documentation for ``keychain`` can be found on the `keychain Funtoo wiki page`.

 ``Keychain`` helps you to manage ssh and GPG keys in a convenient and secure manner.
 It acts as a frontend to ``ssh-agent`` and ``ssh-add``, but allows you